kpartal1/advent-of-code2023/README.md

 ### Day 8
 This was horrendously difficult for me for some reason tonight.
 But I soldiered through and got it working after hours of trying.
 The worst part was that I knew I needed the lcm, but I just thought you could multiply the numbers together and get the lcm lol.
 So that led me down a massive path of bigints in rust because I was running into overflows (makes sense when you multiply like 6 massive numbers together) and I was trying out different crates and I kept thinking I was gonna need to completely change the approach I was using, but eventually I took a peek at GitHub user [BarrensZeppelin](https://github.com/BarrensZeppelin)'s solution and realized that lcm isn't the same thing as multiplying numbers together and it all clicked that I was right all along lol.

+### Day 9
+This one was cool.
+I liked that the solutions were identical but you just had to reverse the input.
+I especially like my solution because I do it in O(1) space complexity.
+I edit the values of the sequence directly which saves space and probably cache efficiency too.

 Thank you to GitHub user [ageron](https://github.com/ageron) for the inspiration for this idea (and a lot of the code lol <3).